 However, the Z-axis motor reduces its service life due to having to constantly be working on adjusting this height for the surface irregularities.

-The Fade feature main goal as we've already explained is to compensate the layers so that independently of the printing surface relief or even the flatness and slope of this one, the final print results are flat.
-Furthermore, this makes the Z-motor service life longer as the height adjustments reduce progressively.
+The Fade option's main goal as we've already explained is to compensate the layers so that independently of the printing surface relief or even the flatness and slope of this one, the final print results are flat.
+Furthermore, this makes the Z-motor service life long as the height adjustments reduce progressively.

 When to use Fade?